What are Commodities?

 - Metals such as zinc, copper, iron, cobalt

 - Energy commodities such as crude oil, natural gas

 - Livestock and meat such as beef, pork, turkey, chicken

 - Cultivated products such as wheat, barley, maize, sorghum

 The fungibility of commodities requires certain conformity.
 These standards are determined by the commodities exchange where these products are traded.
 A single-quoted price is given for commodities, to allow for mass production and distribution.

 For example, Gold must meet certain standards on commodity exchanges.
 It must contain 95% pure gold at a bare minimum.
 99.99% purity and 99.9 are common metrics associated with gold traded at commodity exchanges.
 These include the LME (London Metal Exchange), The Shanghai Gold Exchange, and the COMEX (US Commodities Exchange in New York).
 Thus, one gold bar can be freely exchanged with another gold bar regardless of where it was created or traded.

 There are two benchmarks for crude oil.
 Brent Crude Oil and West Texas Intermediate (WTI).
 Brent Crude Oil refers to the North Sea Oilfields while West Texas Intermediate refers to US-based oil products.
 WTI Crude Oil commonly trades on the NYMEX (New York Mercantile Exchange).
 It is regarded as sweet with less than 0.42% Sulphur content, with a specific gravity between 37 – 42° API.

 How to Invest in Commodities

-The History of Commodity Exchanges
+The Development of Exchanges